RMLatDIBRIS/RMLatDIBRIS.github.io/index.md

 deq matches deq(_);
 ```
 Four event types are defined: `enq` and `deq` with arity 0 and 1; event types can be overloaded: the same name can be
-used with event types with different arities.
+used for event types with different arities.

 The meaning of the definition above is as follows:
 - `enq(val)` matches all calls to function `enqueue` with argument `val`;